-21. Objections to Data Requests.
-If the parties have agreed to electronic service, if a party objects to answering a particular data request, the party shall object in writing to the party which issued the data request within five days of the data request.
-If the parties have not agreed to electronic service, if a party objects to answering a particular data request, the objecting party shall object in writing to the issuing party within five working days after service, plus three days if service is by mail.
+- 25. Objections to Data Requests.
+If the parties have agreed to electronic service, and a party objects to answering a particular data request, the party shall object in writing to the party which issued the data request within five days of the data request.11 If the parties have not agreed to electronic service, and a party objects to answering a particular data request, the objecting party shall object in writing to the issuing party within five days after service, plus three days if service is by mail.
 The written objection shall specifically explain all grounds relied upon for objecting to each data request.
 Any objections not provided at this time will be considered to be waived.
 If an objection pertains only to part of a question, that part shall be clearly identified and the responding party shall provide any non-objectionable information covered by the remainder of the data request.
 Parties shall negotiate in good faith to resolve discovery disputes.
 If resolution is not possible, the party seeking discovery may file a motion to compel with the Commission.
 Motions to compel must have the data request and response at issue attached.
-Motions to compel are required to be served by hand delivery, facsimile, or next-day delivery service.
-Responses to motions to compel are to be filed within three days after the motion is received, not counting intermediate Sundays, or legal holidays.
-The Commission may act immediately on motions to compel if necessitated by time constraints or the procedural schedule in the docket.
+Motions to compel are required to be served by hand delivery, electronic mail, facsimile, or next-day delivery service.
+Responses to motions to compel are to be filed within three days after the motion is received.
+12 The Commission may act immediately on motions to compel if necessitated by time constraints or the procedural schedule in the docket. - 26.
+Limitations on Discovery.
+The Commission may limit discovery to protect a party against unreasonable, cumulative, or duplicative discovery requests; to prevent undue delay in the proceeding; to avoid unnecessary burden, expense, or harassment; or to otherwise maintain the orderly and efficient progress of the proceeding.
+Upon finding that a party has abused the discovery process, the Commission may deny the right to continue discovery.